SeanShubin/documentation/critical-thinking/with-geocentrism-example.md

 How do you know that?

 Did anyone mention parallax?
-- Close, but we knew the answer long before we could measure parallax with sufficient accuracy
+- Close, but initial measurements of parallax matched a heliocentric model because they did not account for how far away the stars were

 Did anyone mention aberration of light?
 - If you can explain what that means and how it can be used to test if we are in a geocentric or heliocentric system, then congratulations, you have knowledge.